DoryAzar/e28/p2/README.md

 ## Description

-Broadposter is a broadcast application that allows users to share stories with the community.
+Broadposter allows users to share stories, memories, articles or just any piece of information with the community.

 ## Pages summary